 To mitigate the device and data security risks facing remote workers, organizations must protect cloud and on-premises corporate applications, while simultaneously securing SaaS and web access.
 The best remote worker security solutions for these purposes will be tightly integrated within a single-pass architecture that reduces latency and maximizes performance.

-At a fundamental level, SASE makes network access more secure without compromising performance.
-It connects users to any type of application—including SaaS, internally managed apps, virtualized ones and web properties—by way of a variety of security mechanisms including SWGs, CASBs and sandboxes.
-SASE safely connects a remote worker to any app, on any device, from any location, and doesn’t require setting up a bunch of firewalls at every branch.
+At a fundamental level, SPA makes network access more secure without compromising performance.
+It connects users to any type of application—including SaaS, internally managed apps, virtualized ones and web properties—based on a zero trust approach.
+SPA safely connects a remote worker to any app, on any device, from any location, and doesn’t require setting up a bunch of firewalls at every branch.

 Traffic visibility is essential when evaluating risks from and to remote workers.
 To that end, a user behavior analytics solution may provide deep visibility into data points such as usernames, time stamps and source IP addresses, and also use AI to identify high-risk users and activities.

 MFA is one of the most reliable ways to block automated cyberattacks as well as limit the damage from password theft and recycling.
 Single Sign-On (SSO) streamlines the user login experience and simplifies identity and access management for IT.
 Integrations with identity providers make MFA and SSO setup simpler.